Picower Institute for Learning and Memory

 - The genetic, molecular, cellular, circuit and systems means by which memory is formed, stored and recalled

 - How neurons form synaptic connections and how those connections transmit information and change with experience

-- How different brain regions communicate in decision making, working memory and assigning feelings to memories
+- How different brain regions communicate in decision making, working memory, social behavior, and associating memories with feelings

 - The intricacies underlying the executive functions of the cerebral cortex